matloff/fastBigStat/README.md

   can be used to derive confidence regions in statistical applications, as will be seen below.

-# Linear Model, Part I
+# Example: Linear Model, Part I

 * Let Y be a random variable and X a p-dimensional random vector.
 The classic assumptions of the model are as follows.
 Let t =